 Letter Writing is simply 'The way or method of writing a Letter'.
 Letter Writing is an Art, one, which not all of us are proficient in or appropriate as per conventional wisdom.
 Before, we focus our attention to Letter Writing, let us understand what a Letter is?
 A Letter is a written message, request for assistance or employment or admission to a school.
 Letters have played and are still playing an important role in communication throughout the world.
 Paper Letters have been in existence from the time of ancient India, ancient Egypt and Sumer, through Rome, Greece and China, up to the modern times.
 Paper letters were once the most and at times the only reliable means of communication between two people in different locations.
 Its format and importance has changed with evolution of technology, especially with advent of email.

 - Types of Letters

 - Formal Letters

 - Informal Letters

 - Differences between Formal and Informal Letters

+- Letter Types based on purpose

-KARPAGAM ACADEMY OF HIGHER EDUCATION CLASS: I B.Com COURSE NAME: BUSINESS COMMUNICATION
+CLASS: I B.Com (BPS) COURSE NAME: BUSINESS COMMUNICATION COURSE CODE: 17AEC101 UNIT: II BATCH-2017-2020